Movement-DAO/move-docs/docs/dao/intro/genesis.md

 As of August 14, 2022, under 100 [unique externally owned addresses](https://etherscan.io/address/0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6) and [Gnosis Safes](https://defiprime.com/gnosis-safe#:~:text=The%20Gnosis%20Safe%20is%20a,is%20a%20multi%2Dsignature%20wallet) seeded over $16,529,295.10 into the [DAO Gnosis safe](https://etherscan.io/address/0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6).[^1] The dao-lawfirm.eth, together with an appointed handful of individuals ("initial signers"), established the following guidelines:

-The DAO shall bootstrap a community of contributors, developers to develop dao tooling to enable maintaining communities.
+The DAO shall bootstrap a community of contributors, developers to develop DAo tooling to enable maintaining communities.

-1. dao-lawfirm.eth will retain a veto right in order to protect governance during the "slow-start"[^2];
+1. dao-lawfirm.eth will retain a veto right in order to protect governance during the "slow-start"[^2]; and,
-2. value the privacy and work product of its members;
+2. the DAO will value the privacy and work product of its members;
 3. recommend a structure to ensure compliance to applicable laws and regulations;
-4. accounting and governance must be implemented prior to consistent access to capital; and,
+4. must implement accounting and governance prior to consistent access to capital; and,
-5. no [information asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) regarding any governance process.
+5. will not have any [information asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) regarding any governance process.

 In order to achieve these wishes, the following steps were taken: